 Cambridge English: Key Reading and Writing answer keys

 There is no answer key for Part 9 of Key Reading and Writing, but there are sample answers and examiner comments in the Cambridge English: Key Handbook.

 This list gives teachers a guide to the vocabulary needed when preparing students for Cambridge English: Key and Cambridge English: Key for Schools.

-Download KET Vocabulary List
+Download the Cambridge English: Key Vocabulary List

 A guide to the exam, with an overview of what’s involved and examples of papers.